phantasmicmean/ddf/README.md

-# Spring Boot RESTful API - Jpa Hibernate Example #
+# Spring Boot RESTful API - JPA Hibernate MySQL Example #

 RESTful API using Spring Boot, Swagger2, JPA hibernate and Mysql, One to Many, Many to One bidirectional mapping